github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 The Checks endpoints are also available to use in GraphQL, but this tutorial focuses on REST.
 For more information about the GraphQL objects, see [Checks Suite](/graphql/reference/objects#checksuite) and [Check Run](/graphql/reference/objects#checkrun) in the GraphQL documentation.

-You'll use the [Ruby programming language](https://www.ruby-lang.org/en/), the [Smee](https://smee.io/) webhook payload delivery service, the [Octokit.rb Ruby library](https://octokit.github.io/octokit.rb/) for the {% data variables.product.prodname_dotcom %} REST API, and the [Sinatra web framework](https://sinatrarb.com/) to create your Checks API CI server app.
+This tutorial also uses the [Smee](https://smee.io/) webhook payload delivery service, the [Octokit.rb Ruby library](https://octokit.github.io/octokit.rb/) for the {% data variables.product.prodname_dotcom %} REST API, and the [Sinatra web framework](https://sinatrarb.com/).

-TODOCS: Add blurb about node.js? ([Example](https://docs.github.com/en/apps/creating-github-apps/writing-code-for-a-github-app/building-a-github-app-that-responds-to-webhook-events#prerequisites))

-TODOCS: Incorporate any additional prerequisites from the [dev environment tutorial](https://docs.github.com/en/apps/creating-github-apps/writing-code-for-a-github-app/setting-up-your-development-environment-to-create-a-github-app#prerequisites)?

 ## Setup